 Beryl went on to work at St. Ann’s/Wingspan as a Direct Care Professional for many years and was an inspiration for our highest employee award, The Beryl Wolney Award, personifying the attributes of Wingspan’s Core Values.

 A major step in the development of today’s organization came in 1987 when the organization opened six, four-person waiver homes for both men and women with developmental disabilities in Ramsey County.

 Another major turning point came in 1992, when St. Ann's and Catholic Charities ended their affiliation.
 St. Ann's became a separate nonprofit organization called St. Ann's Residential Services.
 Reflecting the shift in its delivery of services from a large residence to single-family homes, in 1993 the 30-person facility closed and St. Ann's opened an additional six residential homes in Hennepin County to serve the women displaced by the closure.

-In 2000, we changed our name to Wingspan Life Resources to more accurately reflect expanded services to meet new needs and serve new populations.
+In 2000, we officially changed our name to Wingspan Life Resources to more accurately reflect the broad reach of our services to meet new needs and serve new populations.